intel/intel-extension-for-pytorch/docs/index.md

 unset KMP_AFFINITY
 ```

-In the DeepSpeed cases below, we recommend "--shard-model" to shard model weight sizes more even for better memory usage when running with DeepSpeed.
+In the DeepSpeed cases below, we recommend `--shard-model` to shard model weight sizes more even for better memory usage when running with DeepSpeed.

-If using "--shard-model", it will save a copy of the shard model weights file in the path of "--output-dir" (default path is "./saved_results" if not provided).
+If using `--shard-model`, it will save a copy of the shard model weights file in the path of `--output-dir` (default path is `./saved_results` if not provided).
-If you have used "--shard-model" and generated such a shard model path (or your model weights files are already well sharded), in further repeated benchmarks, please remove "--shard-model", and replace "-m &lt;QWEN2_MODEL_ID_OR_LOCAL_PATH&gt;" with "-m &lt;shard model path&gt;" to skip the repeated shard steps.
+If you have used `--shard-model` and generated such a shard model path (or your model weights files are already well sharded), in further repeated benchmarks, please remove `--shard-model`, and replace `-m <QWEN2_MODEL_ID_OR_LOCAL_PATH>` with `-m <shard model path>` to skip the repeated shard steps.

 Besides, the standalone shard model function/scripts are also provided in section 2.1.1.4, in case you would like to generate the shard model weights files in advance before running distributed inference.